 But there are other metrics you should consider.
 The day of the week, the part of the day, and even the exact time matters.

 - According to several studies, the best day to send out emails is Tuesday, followed by Wednesday and Thursday.

 - People mostly look through their emails in the morning, so consider sending your proposals and follow-ups around 5 – 6 am.

 - Random time looks much better than precise one.
 That’s why if you are scheduling your emails for the future, don’t set them for 6:00, better use something like 6:24.

 But even if you fail to turn a lead into a client with the first follow-up, don’t give up.
 A series of short reminders is a good practice.
 Create an email funnel and send out follow-ups in the right sequence once a week.

-To get more insights and constantly improve your results, use the tool that allows you to track views and interactions with the email.
-This way you’ll see if the addressee has already opened your letter and if they clicked on any links/attachments in it.
+To get more insights and constantly improve your results, use the customer management platform (CRM) that allows you to track views and interactions with the email.
+Among multiple amazing features, CRM helps you track if the addressee has already opened your letter and if they clicked on any links/attachments in it.

-You may also use your CRM for email campaigns.
-For example, this option is offered by NetHunt, a Gmail based CRM system.
+If you work in Gmail, the easiest way would be to implement a Gmail-based CRM system, which stores all the customer records within your inbox.
 In NetHunt, you can create customizable email campaigns and track their performance with built-in analytics.
 Besides, it allows you to see the performance of individual emails: the number of views and interactions.

 9. Provide Further Explanation